-То Do This action is enabled only for the Machines with agents view and for the agents and for the agents group.

-То Do Click 💁 Add machine to AMS.
+То Do Add a machine to the management server This action is enabled only for the 🖳 Machines with agents view and for the 👼 All machines with agents group.
+Click 😼 Add machine to AMS.
 In the Add machine (p.
-368) window, select the machine that needs to be added to the management server.
-Synchronize machines with a list in the text file This action is enabled only for the 💻 Machines with agents view and for the 👼 All machines with agents group.
-Click 불 Synchronize with file.
+361) window, select the machine that needs to be added to the management server.
+Synchronize machines with a list in the text file This action is enabled only for the 🖳 Machines with agents view and for the 👼 All machines with agents group.
+Click 🗐 Synchronize with file.
 Specify a text file with the list of machines.
 After synchronization, only the machines that are listed in the file remain registered on the management server.
 See " Synchronizing machines with a text file (p.
-369)" for more information.
+362)" for more information.
 Create a custom static or a Click 📴 Create group. dynamic group In the Create group (p.
-374) window, specify the required parameters of the group.
-Custom groups can be created in the root folder (Machines with agents), or in other custom groups.
-Add machines to the selected Click 😼 Add machines to group. static group In the Add machines to group (p.
-370) window, select the machines that you need to add.
+367) window, specify the required parameters of the group.
+Custom groups can be created in the root folder ( Machines with agents ), or in other custom groups.
+Add machines to the selected Click 🔜 Add machines to group. static group In the Add machines to group (p.
+363) window, select the machines that you need to add.
 Not applicable to dynamic groups.
-Create a new backup plan for a group Click Z Create backup plan to create a backup plan for the selected group.
-This operation is described in depth in Creating a backup plan (p.
-55).
+Create a new backup plan for Click 🗳 Create backup plan to create a backup plan for the selected group. a group This operation is described in depth in Creating a backup plan (p.
+51).
 View detailed information on Click 🔍 Details. a group In the Group details (p.
-376) window, examine information on the selected group.
-Rename a custom Click 🖉 Rename. group/subgroup In the Name column, type a new name for the selected group.
+369) window, examine information on the selected group.
+Rename a custom Click 🧖 Rename. group/subgroup In the Name column, type a new name for the selected group.
 Built-in groups cannot be renamed.
-Edit a custom group Click 🥒 Edit.
+Edit a custom group Click 🖉 Edit.
 In the Edit group (p.
-376) window, change the required parameters of the group.
-Move one custom group to Click 🔖 Move to. another In the Move to group (p.
-375) window, specify a group that will be a new parent of the selected group.
+369) window, change the required parameters of the group.

+То Do Move one custom group to another Click 🥵 Move to.
+In the Move to group (p.
+369) window, specify a group that will be a new parent of the selected group.
 Delete a custom group Click 🗙 Delete.
 Deletion of a parent group will delete its child groups as well.
 Centralized backup plans created for the parent group and inherited by its child groups will be removed from all members of the deleted groups.
 The backup plan that are directly created for the members will remain.
-Refresh a list of groups Click 😋 Refresh.
-1

-То Do The management console will update the list of groups from the management server with the most recent information.
+Refresh a list of groups Click C Refresh.
+The management console will update the list of groups from the management server with the most recent information.
 Though the list of groups is refreshed automatically based on events, the data may not be retrieved immediately from the management server due to some latency.
 Manual Refresh guarantees that the most recent data is displayed.